mard4/intromlproject/README.md

 - intromlproject

-  - `config.yaml` $\to$ config file where you can tinker everything concerning the model and its training.
+  - `config.yaml` $\to$ the configuration file where you can customize all aspects of model training and settings.

   - `requirements.txt`